RivenSkaye/mpv-scripts/yeetpls/README.md

 Due to a [limitation in mpv](#Known-Issues), you must pass the playlist file to `--script-ops=yeetpls-playlist=<file>`.
 Thanks to the `loadlist` internal input command, this script can **replace** the need for an input file or the use of the `--playlist` option.
 My own command is usually `mpv --idle=once --script-opts=yeetpls-playlist=playlist.txt`.
 Setting `idle=once` (or `yes`) is a hard requirement here, because mpv will **__NOT__** init any scripts if it's not allowed to idle.
 You could also set this option in your mpv.conf so that `--idle=once` is always applied.
-Optionally also pass the script-opt `create_file=true` if it doesn't exist and you want it to be made. _If it doesn't exist and you don't pass this option, it **will** error and exit._
+Optionally also pass the script-opt `create_file=true` if it doesn't exist and you want it to be made.
+This option only works with some parsers, [check the table](#Supported-Formats).
+_If it doesn't exist and you don't pass this option, it **will** error and exit._
 Current behavior is to bypass read check on the file and immediately open it in `a+` for reading, appending and creating.

 This script assumes that **there is no shuffle applied**.
 It was made with the intention of automating the entire process from acquiring anime down to watching the show without doing anything other than pointing mpv to a playlist.
 I personally set up a simple script to run on download completion that automatically generates a file `playlist.txt` which is just a list of file names in the directory that don't match certain patterns.
 If you apply shuffle, make sure that the playlist format you use gets processed by a parser that [isn't affected by shuffle](#Supported-Formats).
 The `txt` parser is guaranteed to provide this functionality, because the file format is extremely easy to use and the largest workload is extracting all remaining file names.
-Creating a playlist for it is as easy as redirecting the output of `ls` (or `dir` with the correct flags under Windows) to a text file, or just aggregating all full paths for the media you want in it in a single file.
+Creating a playlist for it is as easy as redirecting the output of `ls -1` (or `dir` with the correct flags under Windows) to a text file, or just aggregating all full paths for the media you want in it in a single file.
 One playlist entry per line, as per mpv's plaintext playlist handler.

 ## Known issues ##